jaimin-bariya/awesome-operating-system/README.md

 # operating-system-primer
-operating system primer is an open-source, beginner-friendly notebook designed to help learners understand the fundamental concepts of Operating Systems.
+Operating System Primer is an open-source, beginner-friendly notebook designed to help learners understand the fundamental concepts of Operating Systems.
 This project serves as a comprehensive guide for students, developers, and enthusiasts aiming to build a strong foundation in OS concepts.

 <br/>